mjhough/uq-library-cli-gem/README.md

+# NOTE: It appears that the University of Queensland has removed the endpoint needed to scrape the available library seats.
+Hence, this gem no longer works. :(

 # uq-library-cli-gem
 A CLI gem that scrapes https://www.library.uq.edu.au/uqlsm/availablepcsembed.php and shows how busy different University of Queensland libraries are.

 # UQ Libraries